"

 • Predict solubility and conductivity of polar and non-polar compounds

-• Define Arrhenius acids and bases
+• Define Arrhenius acids and bases, and relate them to the pH scale

 • Perform calculations involving dilutions